MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-mobilepcmobilitycenter.md

 <!-- Description-Source-ADMX -->
 This policy setting turns off Windows Mobility Center.

 - If you enable this policy setting, the user is unable to invoke Windows Mobility Center.
-The Windows Mobility Center UI is removed from all shell entry points and the .exe file does not launch it.
+The Windows Mobility Center UI is removed from all shell entry points and the .exe file doesn't launch it.

 - If you disable this policy setting, the user is able to invoke Windows Mobility Center and the .exe file launches it.

-- If you do not configure this policy setting, Windows Mobility Center is on by default.
+- If you don't configure this policy setting, Windows Mobility Center is on by default.
 <!-- MobilityCenterEnable_1-Description-End -->

 <!-- MobilityCenterEnable_1-Editable-Begin -->